petericebear/search-behavior-analysis-collector/README.md

 1. **Automatic Session Generation** (default):
    - Generates a new UUID for each session
-   - Stores session ID in sessionStorage
+   - Stores session ID in localStorage for persistence across browser sessions
+   - Includes session timestamp for expiration tracking
+   - Automatically expires sessions after the configured timeout period
    - Resets on conversion or timeout
+   - Checks session expiration every minute

 2. **Backend Session Injection**:
    - Accepts session ID from backend through config